ProcessPA/jekyll-site/concierge.md

   * Name, Email and Phone number
   * Organization name and Web Site
-  * Agenda from your last meeting
+  * Agenda from your last meeting or upcoming meeting if available.
   * Minutes or Notes from your last meeting.
-Even just a photo if the notes are still on paper.
   * Committee Members Names and Email

 All your information will be held in the strictest of confidence according to our [Privacy Policy](http://processpa.com/privacy-policy/).